ijmccallum/google-interview-university/README.md

 ## Coding Question Practice

-Now that you know all the computer science topics above, it's time to practice answering coding problems.

-**Coding question practice is not about memorizing answers to programming problems.**

 Why you need to practice doing programming problems:
 - problem recognition, and where the right data structures and algorithms fit in
 - gathering requirements for the problem